Montana/pki-enclaves/README.md

 # pki enclaves

-this script spins up a local HTTPS server with mutual TLS (mTLS) using Smallstep to generate certificates, and then exposes it securely through ngrok, it creates both HTTP(S) and TCP tunnels, giving you public endpoints to your local service.
+these scripts spins up a local HTTPS server with mutual TLS (mTLS) using smallstep to generate certificates, and then exposes it securely through ngrok, it creates both HTTP(S) and TCP tunnels, giving you public endpoints to your local service. just be sure to `chmod +x` any script you run before running them.

 ## use case